I've had a sports complex for a long time, and now you're gonna hear about it.

 #53 – It’s been a while since we’ve seen a legitimate hitter on this list, but here comes Bobby Abreu.
 Dude hit .303 with almost 200 home runs and over 250 stolen bases in nine seasons with the team.
 Phillies fans will always be ambivalent about him because he was the team’s best player in a largely putrid era of Phillies baseball, but his ability and raw numbers are objectively pretty good.

 #55 – Ranger Suárez easily claims this to jockey past a slew of bland relievers.
-Keep going, Ranger.
+A rare case of the Phillies finding an amateur free agent as a teenager and then developing him into a very good major league player.

-#56 – Zach Eflin came close in his attempt to pass Joe Blanton for the title of Mr. 56.
+#56 – Zach Eflin came close in his attempt to pass Joe Blanton for the title of Mr. 56, but Joe hung on.
 Blanton's 2008 World Series heroics are the stuff of legend, although they make all of us remember him way more fondly than we probably should.
 His home run in Game 4 of that series was the only extra base hit of his entire career.
 Impeccable timing by Joe the Lumber.

 #57 – This reads like a Who’s Who of Barely Adequate Major League Relievers.
 From Jack Taschner to David Herndon to Amaury Telemaco (yes, him again), there isn’t anyone standing out.
 So we’ll go with Luis Garcia, who put up a 4.12 ERA in parts of six seasons out of the Phillies bullpen.
 Good enough.

-#58 – As Seranthony Dominguez goes through ups and downs, the “honor” here goes to jackass Jonathan Papelbon.
+#58 – The “honor” here goes to jackass Jonathan Papelbon.
 He’s the Phillies’ all-time saves leader and put up a 2.31 ERA over parts of four seasons.
 I don’t like it, but it is what it is.
+We all hoped that Seranthony Dominguez would take it over someday, but he did not.

 #59 – In his six seasons with the Phillies, Antonio Bastardo wore three different uniform numbers.
 Probably his best season came in 2011 while he was wearing #58, but he then ceded that number to Papelbon.
 He switched to #37 for a year before settling on #59 for his last two years as a Phil in 2013-14.
 He was fine.
-And that’s enough to get the job done here.
+And that’s enough to get the job done here, for now.
+Jhoan Duran will own this when we write the next update.

-#60 – Only seven Phillies have ever worn it, and six of them are pitchers: Dickie Noles (in one appearance at the end of his career), Jason Boyd, Jeff Manship, Seth Rosin, Colton Murray, and Ramon Rosso.
-They stunk.
-The first Phillie to ever wear it (and only hitter) was Alex Johnson.
+#60 – The first Phillie to ever wear it (and only hitter) was Alex Johnson.
 He came up in the second half of the Phillies’ ultimately ill-fated 1964 season, hitting four home runs to go along with 18 RBI and a .303 average in 43 games.
 He switched numbers before the next season, and that was that.
 But here 60 years later, he’s still top dog at #60.
 And that’s not saying very much at all.
+As crazy as it sounds, I fully expect Max Lazar to take this number in the near future, assuming he doesn’t switch.

 #62 – Do you remember that relievers Kenny Roberts and Patrick Schuster have worn this number in the past decade?
 I sure as hell didn’t.
 Prior to that, you have to go back to 1964 to find a Phil that wore #62, and TWO different guys did it in that season: Vic Power and our winner, Rick Wise.
 As an 18-year old, he went 5-3 splitting time between the bullpen and the rotation.
 Great.